top of page

 Is it okay to miss a session?

 Although it is ideal to attend every session, it is understandable that life happens.
-Any handouts you missed that day will be emailed to you.
 Please try to schedule any appointments around the dates and times of our sessions to avoid missing something important.
 Every session is valuable.
-Of course if you are ill, stay home and pamper yourself.

 Will these groups be depressing?